 Do you eat wild food all the time?

-No, because of the time and difficulty involved — I’m a busy lady with many projects going on.
+No, because of the time and difficulty involved — I’m a busy person with many projects going on.
 But I’ve tried it.
 See my book, “Dandelion Hunter,” for more info on that.
 (Interestingly, anthropologist Robert L. Kelly writes in his scholarly book “The Foraging Spectrum,” that today no foragers anywhere in the world eat an entirely wild diet, and that this probably has been the case for hundreds if not thousands of years, because of widespread trade and also the incredible amount of time it takes to gather all your food if you mean to do it exclusively.
 Whether you are a bushman in the Kalahari or an urbanite in Portland, you probably buy some farmed foods.)

 “Sour Milk: Big Box Dairy Farms Bring Manure & Misery to Some Central NY Communities” The Syracuse New Times